wkd48632/ST2/Zen.md

 Communicate frequently, DoR decreases.

 ## Scale Hierarchy & Using
-If any value differs by a factor of 2.7, those two are different creature.
+If any value differs by a factor of 2.7, those are different creature.
 There is The Loose Boundary.
 Bigger Creature can use smaller creature as component of itself, That is not a communication.